With a lever big enough I can move the world (Chapter 1)

 “Dad.
 He’s a fan of late 20th century newspaper comic strips.”
 She replied.
 “So, Ferret-girl, with these reads, Bun Bun won’t stab you if you move him, though I’d avoid fighting him yet.
 And don’t try anything too fancy.
 Walking at most.”
 She paused.
 “And we need to get this done, so… block time.
 But given the glare below, I want the cable back, and I’ll let Ichigo get up here.”
 Punching the release for the cable, I sat back and waited.
 Her face shortly appeared at the cockpit canopy, as the gantry lowered down.
 She was cheerfully waving pixie sticks at me.

 Shortly a thump was heard, and I turned around to look behind me.
-The rope ladder I had earlier saw, was in the cockpit, and Aiko was scrambling down it, and as she stepped aside, Ichigo and then Kelia followed.
-I felt *very* crowded, even as the three got very well acquainted as they squished together.
+The rope ladder I had seen earlier, was in the cockpit, and Aiko was scrambling down it, and as she stepped aside, Ichigo and then Kelia followed.
+I felt very crowded, even as the three got very well acquainted as they squished together.

 Given the size of cockpits for Battlemechs, one additional person besides the pilot could fit in, two more were pushing it, and three over the pilot was a very tight fit, even after adjusting the seat and pedals to fit my very small size, at least for Battlemech pilots.